IBM/kubernetes-networking/docs/vpcgen2.md

-# Airgap and Secure a Kubernetes Cluster with VPC Gen2
+# Secure a Kubernetes Cluster with VPC Gen2

-This tutorial explains how to `air-gap` and secure an OpenShift or Kubernetes cluster and physically isolate our cluster network.
+This tutorial explains how to get started with an `air-gap` and secure an OpenShift or Kubernetes cluster and physically isolate our cluster network.
 Measured by strict industry specific controls for `airgapping` a network, like the Financial Services industry, this tutorial does not airgap the cluster.
 To airgap a cluster by more strict standards additional measures are needed.
 For more information about `air-gap`, go [here](airgap.md).

 ## Prerequirements